microsoft/mixed-reality-extension-sdk/design/behavior.system.md

 # Behavior System

-The behavior system is responsible for provinding the abstracted user interaction model for MRE Apps and how the user can interact with the various components of an MRE App.
+The behavior system is responsible for providing the abstracted user interaction model for MRE Apps and how the user can interact with the various components of an MRE App.
 It is based on the concept of high level behaviors that are applied to actors to make the actor
 "behave" like that particular interaction behavior.